Xiangzi-Chen/Retail-Banking-Credit-Card-Promotion-/README.md

 ![image](https://github.com/Xiangzi-Chen/Retail-Banking-Credit-Card-Promotion-Project/assets/90531358/63ad0744-89d9-4b8e-a8a7-0f0955677dc6)

 The graph above reveals that the majority of transactions are allocated to categories such as Transfer, Income, Bills and Utilities, and Food and Dining.
+This observation is in line with expectations, as these categories represent essential and recurring transactions in customers' daily lives.

 The overview of the transactions amount for different categories.
 ![image](https://github.com/Xiangzi-Chen/Retail-Banking-Credit-Card-Promotion-Project/assets/90531358/1a9597fe-f398-46d5-88ac-59dd4ff484cb)

-Based on the graph, we can see that the leading categories based on the total value of transactions were Income, Transfer, Taxes, Mortgage and Rent, and Bills and Utilities
+The graph above provides an overview of the transaction amounts for different categories.
+From the graph, we can observe that the leading categories in terms of the total value of transactions are Income, Transfer, Taxes, Mortgage and Rent, and Bills and Utilities.
+These categories play a significant role in customers' financial activities and daily expenses.

-The two observationd aligns with expectations, as these categories represent essential and recurring transactions in customers' daily lives.
+To delve deeper into the transaction data, we will now investigate the frequency of transactions for each transaction category tag in every month.

 2) The transaction frequency for different transaction category tags in every month